iTwin/itwin-cli/docs/itwin/repository/create.md

   **Type:** `string` **Required:** Yes

 - **`--sub-class`**
-  The subClass of your repository.
+  The subclass of your repository.
+'WebMapService', 'WebMapTileService' and 'MapServer' subclasses are only applicable to 'GeographicInformationSystem' class.
+'Performance' subclass is only applicable to 'Construction' class.
+'EvoWorkspace' subclass is only applicable to 'Subsurface' class.
   **Type:** `string` **Required:** No
   **Valid Values:** `"WebMapService"`, `"WebMapTileService"`, `"MapServer"`, `"Performance"`, `"EvoWorkspace"`